andrewrong/leetcode/PROBLEMS_SUMMARY.md

 ### #257.
 Binary Tree Paths
 **Problem:** Given the `root` of a binary tree, return all root-to-leaf paths in any order.
 A leaf is a node with no children.

+### #105.
+Construct Binary Tree from Preorder and Inorder Traversal
+**Problem:** Given two integer arrays `preorder` and `inorder`, where `preorder` is the preorder traversal of a binary tree and `inorder` is the inorder traversal of the same tree, construct and return the binary tree.

 ### #106.
 Construct Binary Tree from Inorder and Postorder Traversal
 **Problem:** Given two integer arrays `inorder` and `postorder`, where `inorder` is the inorder traversal of a binary tree and `postorder` is the postorder traversal of the same tree, construct and return the binary tree.

 ### #112.
 Path Sum
 **Problem:** Given the `root` of a binary tree and an integer `targetSum`, return `true` if the tree has a root-to-leaf path such that the sum of all values along the path equals `targetSum`.
 A leaf is a node with no children.

+### #617.
+Merge Two Binary Trees
+**Problem:** You are given two binary trees, `root1` and `root2`.
+Imagine that when you put one of them to cover the other, some nodes of the two trees are overlapped while the others are not.
+You need to merge the two trees into a new binary tree.
+The merge rule is:
+- If two nodes overlap, sum their values as the new value of the merged node.
+- Otherwise, the non-null node becomes the node of the new tree.
+Return the merged tree.
+Note that the merging process must start from the root nodes of both trees.

+### #700.
+Search in a Binary Search Tree
+**Problem:** You are given the `root` of a binary search tree (BST) and an integer `val`.
+Find the node in the BST that has the value equal to `val` and return the subtree rooted with that node.
+If such a node does not exist, return `null`.

+### #98.
+Validate Binary Search Tree
+**Problem:** Given the `root` of a binary tree, determine if it is a valid binary search tree (BST).
+A valid BST is defined as follows:
+- The left subtree of a node contains only nodes with keys less than the node's key.
+- The right subtree of a node contains only nodes with keys greater than the node's key.
+- Both the left and right subtrees must also be binary search trees.

+### #530.
+Minimum Absolute Difference in BST
+**Problem:** Given the `root` of a Binary Search Tree (BST), return the minimum absolute difference between the values of any two different nodes in the tree.

+### #501.
+Find Mode in Binary Search Tree
+**Problem:** Given the `root` of a binary search tree (BST) with duplicates, return all the mode(s) (i.e., the most frequently occurred element) in it.
+If the tree has more than one mode, return them in any order.

+### #236.
+Lowest Common Ancestor of a Binary Tree
+**Problem:** Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree.
+According to the definition of LCA on Wikipedia: "The lowest common ancestor is defined between two nodes p and q as the lowest node in T that has both p and q as descendants (where we allow a node to be a descendant of itself)."

+### #701.
+Insert into a Binary Search Tree
+**Problem:** You are given the root node of a binary search tree (BST) and a value to insert into the tree.
+Return the root node of the BST after the insertion.
+It is guaranteed that the new value does not exist in the original BST.

+There may be multiple valid ways for the insertion, as long as the tree remains a BST after insertion.
+You can return any of them.

+### #450.
+Delete Node in a BST
+**Problem:** Given a root node reference of a BST and a key, delete the node with the given key in the BST.
+Return the root node reference (possibly updated) of the BST.

+### #108.
+Convert Sorted Array to Binary Search Tree
+**Problem:** Given an integer array `nums` where the elements are sorted in ascending order, convert it to a height-balanced binary search tree.
+A height-balanced binary tree is defined as a binary tree in which the depth of the two subtrees of every node never differs by more than one.

+### #669.
+Trim a Binary Search Tree
+**Problem:** Given the `root` of a binary search tree and the lowest and highest boundaries as `low` and `high`, trim the tree so that all its elements lie in `[low, high]`.
+Trimming the tree should not change the relative structure of the elements that remain in the tree.
+Return the root of the trimmed binary search tree.